apache/flink/docs/ops/state/checkpoints.md

 Similarly to [savepoints](savepoints.html), a checkpoint consists of a meta data file and, depending on the state backend, some additional data files.
-The meta data file and data files are stored in the directory that is configured via `state.checkpoints.dir` in the configuration files, and also can be specified for per job in the code.
+The checkpoint target directory can be configured via `state.checkpoints.dir` in the configuration files, and also can be specified for per job in the code.

 #### Configure globally via configuration files